warxander/los-santos-v/README.md

 # Los Santos V
-FiveM GTAO-like Freeroam game mode
+FiveM Freeroam Deathmatch game mode

 ## How To Install
 0. Use `git clone --recursive-submodules` to download all sources and keep it up-to-date.